 - Limited thermostat controls to +/- 3 degrees;

-- Automated energy controls to adjust the interior lighting based on the level of natural light in the terminal;
+- Automated energy controls adjust the interior lighting based on the level of natural light in the terminal;

 - Incandescent runway, taxiway, and guidance sign lights at Tulsa International Airport and R.L.
-Jones, Jr. Airport are being replaced with LED lighting, reducing the amount of electricity both airports use to light the airfields at night; and
+Jones, Jr. Airport are being replaced with LED lighting, reducing the amount of electricity both airports use to light the airfields at night;

-- 2-Level 2 Electric Vehicle Charging Stations are located in the lower level of the airport parking garage.
+- 2-Level 2 Electric Vehicle Charging Stations are located in the lower level of the airport parking garage;

 Tulsa International Airport initiated an office paper recycling campaign in March 2010 and started aggressively working with tenants and vendors to promote sustainable activities where feasible.
-In November 2012, as a result of this collaboration, the Airport took another great stride to decrease our environmental footprint by recycling paper, plastics, aluminum cans, and cardboard generated by customers, staff, and tenants.
+In November 2012, the Airport took another great stride to decrease our environmental footprint by recycling paper, plastics, aluminum cans, and cardboard generated by customers, staff, and tenants.
 The Airport also started diverting trash generated at the terminal and some satellite facilities to the “Energy from Waste” plant.
-Through June 2018, the measurable Green Initiatives recycling efforts have rerouted over 4,271 tons (79%) of reusable materials away from the Municipal Solid Waste Landfill (MSWLF).
+Effective November 1, 2017 all trash collected by the custodial service is either recycled or delivered to a renewable energy landfill.
+No trash collected for TAIT at TUL or RVS goes to the Municipal Solid Waste Landfill (MSWLF).